SAP/sap-btp-service-operator/README.md

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)

-## Working with multiple subaccounts
+## Multitenancy
 You can configure the SAP BTP service operator to work with more than one subaccount in the same Kubernetes cluster.
+This means that different namespaces can be connected to different subaccounts.
+The association between a namespace and a subaccount is based on a different set of credentials configured for different namespaces.
-To work with different subaccounts, you first have to obtain the [access credentials](#setup) for the SAP BTP service operator and then maintain them in a secret that is specific for that namespace or subaccount.
+To connect the namespace to a subaccount, you first have to obtain the [access credentials](#setup) for the SAP BTP service operator and then maintain them in a secret that is specific for that namespace.

-There are two options to maintain those credentials, and they differ between default and TLS-based access credentials types.
+There are two options to maintain namespace-specific credentials, and they differ between default and TLS-based access credentials types, for each option there are Two ways to maintain the secret:
-For each type you have three options to maintain subaccount specific credentials:

-### Default Access Credentials
-##### Specific namespace for each subaccount
 1 - Define a secret named `sap-btp-service-operator` in the namespace. `ServiceInstance` and `ServiceBinding` that are applied in the namespace will belong to the subaccount from which the credentials were issued.
 2 - Define different secrets for different namespaces in a [centrally managed namespace](./sapbtp-operator-charts/templates/configmap.yml), following the secret naming convention: `<namespace>-sap-btp-service-operator`.

-##### Multiple subaccounts in the same namespace
-3 - Define different secrets for different subaccounts in a [centrally managed namespace](./sapbtp-operator-charts/templates/configmap.yml), following the secret naming convention: `<subaccountID>-sap-btp-service-operator`, when service instance will be created with subaccountID field in spec - those credentials will be used.
+To work with TLS based you should add to the secret names "-tls".

 #### Secret Structure
 Create in the specific namespace